HotanLee/SFA/README.md

 pip install -r requirements.txt
 ```

-Next, run the following commands to conduct the experiment:
+Next, copy your CIFAR data to "./data" and run the following commands to conduct the experiment:

 ```sh
 # Experiment on CIFAR with given label noise and class imbalance